 As committed disciples of Christ, and supporting pastoral leadership, we seek to kindle a worship environment that: ACKNOWLEDGES Jesus as Lord and King; REFLECTS Christ through our witness and testimony; INSPIRES others to seek Him and to submit their lives to His will; and, NURTURES individuals in full, conscious and active relationship with Him.

-Our 11:00 am worship service is ASL interpreted for our deaf and hard-of hearing members and guests.
+Our 11:30 am worship service can be ASL interpreted for our deaf and hard-of hearing members and guests.

 We also hold a mid-week, “Wednesdays in the Word” bible-study and prayer service, at 7:00pm weekly online.

 Some of the elements of a typical Capitol Hill worship